aftwasiq/hawkhacks24/README.md

 - Navigate to /ML & `python model.py`
 - Since our website needs direct interaction with the **Near** Wallet, it needs to be deployed publicly.
 The solution to this is to port forward, in our case, using Ngrok: `ngrok http 5173` where port `5173` is Vite's default port.
 - Make a Near Wallet account
 - Sign up
 - Login & Enjoy!
+(Make sure to login with your NEAR wallet or connect it aftewards in order to bet)